dayojohn19/esp12f/clockconfig.md

 alarm_handler(self, pin)
 Handles interrupts from the SQW pin.

-alarm_handler2(self, pin)
-Handles interrupts from the 32kHz pin.

 set_alarm_everyday(self, hrs, min, sec=0)
 Sets a daily alarm at the specified time.